 Over the years, the Diplomat Suite at the Park Hyatt Tokyo has quietly hosted some of the most influential people in the world.
 Heads of state, visiting dignitaries, and artists have all stayed within its calm, book-lined walls.
 Even The Weeknd reportedly spent a month here writing an album — proof that creativity thrives in this rarefied space above the city.

-But its most enduring fame comes from cinema.
-This is the very suite where Sofia Coppola filmed much of her award-winning movie Lost in Translation.
+But its most enduring fame still comes from Sofia Coppola and her award-winning Lost in Translation.
 The film’s quiet, reflective scenes — those moments of jet-lagged solitude and connection between Scarlett Johansson and Bill Murray — were captured right here.

-For many travelers, stepping into this suite feels like walking into a still frame of modern film history.
-The light, the view, the atmosphere — everything remains instantly recognizable, almost suspended in time.
+For travelers lucky enough to have stayed in this suite, stepping into it felt like walking into a still frame of modern film history.
+The light, the view, the atmosphere of the film — everything remained instantly recognizable, almost suspended in time.

 THE ROOM WHERE SCARLET JOHANNSON STAYED IN

-At the time of filming, the Diplomat Suite was cleverly divided into two bedrooms — one for Scarlett Johansson’scharacter and the other for Bill Murray’s.
+At the time of filming, the Diplomat Suite was cleverly divided into two bedrooms — one for Scarlett Johansson’s character and the other for Bill Murray’s.
 By early 2000s standards, Lost in Translation was bold and unmistakably indie.
-It captured a version of Tokyo that few outside Japan had ever seen — one defined not by temples or tradition, but by neon solitude, late-night bars, and quiet emotion.
+It captured a version of Tokyo that few outside Japan had ever seen.
+It was a city defined not by temples or tradition, but by neon solitude, late-night bars, and quiet emotion.

 Many credit Sofia Coppola’s film for awakening global curiosity about modern Tokyo.
 She captured the contrasts, the loneliness, and the beauty.
-Knowing this, I couldn’t resist the chance to have my own Lost in Translation moment inside the very room where it all began.
+Knowing this, I couldn’t resist the chance to once more have my own Lost in Translation moment inside the very room where it all began, before the Park Hyatt Tokyo closed for renovations.

 READ ABOUT THE PARK HYATT NISEKO IN HOKKAIDO